tsitu/reallygoodbot/readme.md

 ===============================

 ##reallygoodbot Goals
-Improve bot detection, try not to reply to actual users.
+* Improve bot detection, try not to reply to actual users.
+* Perhaps only comment in hot threads as opposed to smaller/more intimate ones.

 ##Description